kirkalicious/nodejs.dev/src/documentation/0028-npx/index.md

 1. you don't need to install anything
 2. you can run different versions of the same command, using the syntax @version

-A typical demonstration of using `npx` is through the `cowsay` command. `cowsay` will print a cow saying what you wrote in the command.
-For example:
+A typical demonstration of using `npx` is through the `cowsay` command, which will print a cow saying what you wrote in the command.
+If you have `cowsave` globally installed from npm previously, `cowsay "Hello"` will print

 `cowsay "Hello"` will print